vpober/ARL-SubtRobot/README.md

 - length
 - axle_width

+The other parameters are cosmetic for URDF model

-*The following diagram indicates the dimensions refered to in the URDF file:*
+*The following diagram indicates the dimensions referred to in the URDF file:*

 ![URDF dimensions](https://github.com/vpober/ARL-SubtRobot/blob/master/urdf/Chassis_URDFdimensions.PNG)